 The parts of the application site that are within the Green Belt are subject to the more stringent tests under paragraph 87 of the NPPF, which states that inappropriate development is by definition harmful to the Green Belt, and should not be approved except in very special circumstances.
-This is a specific policy in the NPPF that indicates development should be restricted, therefore, for those parts of the site that are within the Green Belt, this policy carries more weight than the test required under paragraph 14 and provides the decision making context.
-The areas of Green Belt consist of a sliver along the western boundary with the Greenway containing part of the access, and a wider strip along the eastern boundary that extends to the rear of gardens on Highland Road, and the area containing the attenuation pond at the northern boundary.
-The indicative plan shows there may be parts of dwellings proposed within this eastern strip, which would be inappropriate development, therefore this can only be acceptable where there are very special circumstances.
-The attenuation pond and access, as engineering operations that preserves openness and do not conflict with the purposes of including land in the Green Belt, can be not inappropriate (full details would be required under a reserved matters application).
+This is a specific policy in the

+NPPF that indicates development should be restricted, therefore, for those parts of the site that are within the Green Belt, this policy carries more weight than the test required under paragraph 14 and provides the decision making context.
+The areas of Green Belt consist of a slither along the western boundary with the Greenway containing part of the access, and a marginally wider strip along the eastern boundary that extends to the rear of gardens on Highland Road, and the area containing the attenuation pond at the northern boundary.
+The attenuation pond and access, as engineering operations preserves the openness and do not conflict with the purposes of including land in the Green Belt, and are therefore not inappropriate (full details would be required under a reserved matters application).